-Allows students to pursue Directed Study in Japanese on a contract basis under the direction of a supervising instructor.
+Students study Japanese on a contract basis under the direction of a supervising instructor.

-100 Social Values in Mass Communication (3) \UC:CSU
+100 Social Values in Mass Communication (3) UC:CSU

-A general interest survey and evaluation of the mass media in economic, historical, political, psychological and social terms.
-Focus is to help the media consumer better understand today's mass communications: newspapers, radio, television, motion pictures, magazines, the internet, advertising and public relations.
-Course content discusses relationships, ethics, rights and responsibilities of media in today's society.
+Students will survey and evaluate the mass media in economic, historical, political, psychological and social terms.
+The focus of this course is to help the media consumer better understand today's mass communications; newspapers, radio, television, motion pictures, magazines, the internet, advertising and public relations.
+Students will learn about the relationships, ethics, rights and responsibilities of media in today's society.